jamieyello/classtest/classtest/Functionality (ReadMe).txt

 -variable arrays and string arrays added
 -"Overall improved system stability." (fixed issue that randomly broke the program due to an array not being large enough) -ACLS
+-AND OR XOR NOT now return binary bitwise results and work correctly

 Running 3DED;